mandelsoft/logging/README.md

-*Remark*: Returned `logr.Logger`s are always using a sink with the base level 0, which is potentially shifted to the level of the base `logr.Logger` used to setup the context, when forwarding to the original sink.
+*Remark*: Returned `logr.Logger`s are always using a sink with the base level 0, which is potentially shifted to the level of the base `logr.Logger` used to set up the context, when forwarding to the original sink.
 This means they are always directly using the log levels 0..*n*.

 If no rules are configured, the default logger of the context is used